Looking for a little love-love?

 You have to be a member of the club to enroll in any of the Homestead programs, or a guest of a member if you want to use any of the Homestead courts, but membership costs and guests prices are very reasonable in comparison to other valley athletic clubs.

-Playing tennis is great, but playing tennis amid the swaying of the mountain trees and the rush of a cascading waterfall is even better.
+Playing tennis is great, but playing tennis amidst the swaying of the mountain trees and the rush of a cascading waterfall is even better.